 A bulk of EveryDollar’s potential resources are in the Profile tab.
 Here’s what you need to know.

 Reminders: Reminders are great for checking your budget and ensuring important bills have come out.
 It’s an easy-to-use tool with a relatively straightforward design.
-It’s ideal for those of us that lead hectic lives.
+It’s ideal for those of us who lead hectic lives.

 Ramsey Pros: The Ramsey Pros section offers a path to key financial resources.
 These resources include